 Filters vs Folders: When to Use Each

-Choosing between filters and folders depends on your workflow and organizational needs:
+Choosing between filters and folders depends on your workflow and organisational needs:

 Use Filters When: